30 Amp Plasma Cutter Settings: Thickness, Speed, and Cut Quality Guide

 optimize cutting parameters carefully

-If slag accumulates on the top edge, increase speed; if it hangs on the bottom, reduce speed or raise pressure into spec.
+If slag accumulates on the top edge, increase speed.
+If it hangs on the bottom, reduce speed or raise pressure into spec.

-Clean torch body, shield, and swirl ring routinely, and guarantee low-resistance grounding.
+Clean the torch body, shield, and swirl ring routinely, and make sure you have low-resistance grounding.
+Stable work return lowers arc blow and improves repeatability.

 Frequently Asked Questions